Selenium Grid allows you to,

 - Minimize the maintenance time for the grid by allowing you to implement custom hooks to leverage virtual infrastructure for instance.

-Selenium Grid allows you run your tests on different machines against different browsers in parallel.
+Selenium Grid allows you to run your tests on different machines against different browsers in parallel.
 That is, running multiple tests at the same time against different machines running different browsers and operating systems.
 Essentially, Selenium Grid support distributed test execution.
 It allows for running your tests in a distributed test execution environment.

-- To run your tests against multiple browsers, multiple versions of browser, and browsers running on different operating systems.
+- To run your tests against multiple browsers, multiple versions of the browser, and browsers running on different operating systems.

 - To reduce the time it takes for the test suite to complete a test pass.